BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 stopped them after the death of Abraham: and he called their names after the names by which his father had called them.

+26:20 And the herdmen of Gerar did strive with Isaac's herdmen, saying, The water is ours: and he called the name of the well Esek;
+because they strove with him.

+26:21 And they digged another well, and strove for that also: and he called the name of it Sitnah.